 In response to the range of ways that epilepsy can affect an individual’s life, we have developed a specialized clinic that addressed the full spectrum of needs of people with epilepsy with a comprehensive team approach.
 This program has earned the highest rating as a Level 4 National Association of Epilepsy Centers (NAEC) site.
 This identifies our program as meeting all the needs of patients with epilepsy.

 The Virginia Epilepsy and Neurodevelopmental Clinic is a special service offered by our epilepsy specialists (epileptologists), Dr. Paul D. Lyons and Dr. J. Craig Henry.
-Working with Nurse Practitioner Ramona Bock, we see individuals across all ages and disease severities in inpatient and outpatient settings, including neonates in the ICU.
+Working with Nurse Practitioners Robert Fox, and Rachael Valcour, we see individuals across all ages and disease severities in inpatient and outpatient settings, including neonates in the ICU.

 Our collaborative approach to epilepsy care creates a program that is greater than the sum of its parts.
 We work with an entire team of experts to provide the best quality of life for our patients.

 - Neuroimaging including brain SPECT, PET, Wada, and functional MRI

 Examples of specific epilepsy syndromes that are addressed through the expertise of this program include the following: